ldom1/python-template/README.md

 ### Github Actions

 This template uses [Github Actions](https://docs.github.com/en/actions) to automate the workflow.
 GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from GitHub.
 Make code reviews, branch management, and issue triaging work the way you want.

+### Logging

+This template uses [Loguru](https://loguru.readthedocs.io/en/stable/) to log the messages.
+Loguru is a library which aims to bring enjoyable logging in Python.
+By adding a simple and powerful configuration, it allows to have a more human-friendly logging.

 ### Linting & Formatting